-Financing: General Fund Time Frame: Meet with multifamily developers by December 2024 and revise fees, if necessary, by December 2025.
+Financing: General Fund Time Frame: Meet with multifamily developers by December 2024 and revise fees by bringing an updated fee schedule to the City Council, if necessary, by December 2025.
 Review fees annually.
-Implementation Responsibility: Community Development Department Quantified Objective: Facilitate construction of 150 multifamily units during the planning period by ensuring fees do not pose a barrier to construction; encourage missing-middle development in higher-resource areas and at least 50 of the units to be affordable to lower-income households.
+Implementation Responsibility: Community Development Department, City Council Quantified Objective: Facilitate construction of 150 multifamily units during the planning period by ensuring fees do not pose a barrier to construction; encourage missing-middle development in higher-resource areas and at least 50 of the units to be affordable to lower-income households.
 Relevant Policies: Policy 1.2, Policy 1.4